 * For more information, please contact the local Australian Embassy in your country or visit https://www.homeaffairs.gov.au/

-Please note Aqua farm and the organizing committee of the conference are not authorized to assist with the VISA process beyond providing the Notification of Invitation Letter issued by Aqua farm and conference Committee Board.
-Should your application be denied, Aqua farm and the organizing committee of the conference cannot change the decision of the Ministry of Foreign Affairs, nor will Materials Australia and the organizing committee of the conference engage in discussion or correspondence with the Embassy on behalf of the applicant.
+Please note Aquaculture Horizons and the organizing committee of the conference are not authorized to assist with the VISA process beyond providing the Notification of Invitation Letter issued by Aquaculture Horizons and conference Committee Board.
+Should your application be denied, Aquaculture Horizons and the organizing committee of the conference cannot change the decision of the Ministry of Foreign Affairs, nor will Materials Australia and the organizing committee of the conference engage in discussion or correspondence with the Embassy on behalf of the applicant.

 If you require a letter of invitation for your visa application, please submit a request for a letter of invitation.